FHA or Conventional? Choosing the Right Home Loan in Texas

 - Mandatory mortgage insurance premium (MIP)

-- Private mortgage insurance (PMI) if down payment under 20%
+- Private mortgage insurance (PMI) if you put down under 20%

-There’s a practical side to this too.
+There’s a practical side too.
 In competitive neighborhoods like Legacy West in Plano or Southlake Town Square, sellers tend to prefer conventional offers when multiple bids come in.
-Fair or not, they see conventional financing as more reliable — fewer appraisal headaches, faster closings.
-If you’re competing for a home in those areas, that perception matters.
+Fair or not, they read conventional financing as more reliable: fewer appraisal headaches, faster closings.
+If you’re competing in those areas, that perception matters.

 How Much Down Payment Do You Need for Each Loan Type in DFW?

-Down payment is usually the first thing buyers stress about — and for good reason.
-It’s the biggest upfront hurdle, and you shouldn’t underestimate how much it shapes your options.
+Down payment is usually the first thing buyers stress about, and for good reason.
+It’s the biggest upfront hurdle, and it shapes your options more than people expect.

-FHA loans keep it simple: 3.5% down, regardless of credit score.
-That makes them a real lifeline for first-time buyers looking near Plano ISD or Frisco ISD schools.
+FHA keeps it simple: 3.5% down (the HUD minimum), regardless of credit score.
+That makes it a real lifeline for first-time buyers looking near Plano ISD or Frisco ISD schools.

 Let me put real numbers to it.
-On a $400,000 home — pretty typical for a nice three-bedroom in Richardson near the DART Red Line — an FHA buyer needs $14,000 down.
+On a $400,000 home, pretty typical for a nice three-bedroom in Richardson near the DART Red Line, an FHA buyer needs about $14,000 down.
 A conventional buyer?
-Anywhere from $12,000 (at 3% down with certain programs) to $80,000 if they want to avoid mortgage insurance entirely.
+Anywhere from roughly $12,000 (a Fannie Mae 3%-down program) up to $80,000 if they want to skip mortgage insurance entirely.

-That Richardson couple I mentioned?
-They had $20,000 saved.
-With FHA, they’d have $6,000 left for closing costs and moving expenses.
-With conventional at 3% down, they’d put down $11,550 and keep more cushion.
-We ran both scenarios with their lender, and the monthly payment difference surprised them — it was only about $85.
+That Richardson couple I mentioned had $20,000 saved.
+With FHA they’d have around $6,000 left for closing costs and moving.
+With conventional at Fannie Mae’s 3%-down minimum they’d put down about $11,550 and keep more cushion.
+We ran both with their lender, and the monthly payment difference surprised them, it was only about $85.

-Here’s the thing: higher conventional down payments don’t just reduce your monthly bill.
-They eliminate mortgage insurance at 20%, which is a big deal long-term.
-That flexibility really shows its value when you’re competing for homes near Knox-Henderson or Bishop Arts District, where prices can push you right up against FHA limits.
+A bigger conventional down payment doesn’t just lower your monthly bill, it lets you drop mortgage insurance as you build equity (Fannie Mae and Freddie Mac loans follow federal PMI cancellation rules around the 20% mark), which adds up over the years.
+That flexibility shows its value when you’re competing near Knox-Henderson or the Bishop Arts District, where prices can push you right up against FHA limits.

 When Should Texas Home Buyers Choose FHA vs Conventional Loans?

-- You have limited savings for down payment
+- You have limited savings for a down payment

 - You’re buying in established neighborhoods with older homes